Todays readings.. Joshua 2, Isaiah 8, 1 Thessalonians 3&4

-He then explains how this will happen, “For this we declare to you by a word from the Lord, that we who are alive, who are left until the coming of the Lord, will not precede those who have fallen asleep.
-For the Lord himself will descend from heaven with a cry of command, with the voice of an archangel and with the sound of the trumpet of God.
-And the dead in Christ will rise first.
-Then we too who are alive, will be caught up together with them in the clouds to meet the Lord in the air, and so we will always be with the Lord.” [v.15-17]
+The next chapter is even more inspiring!
+It provides us with, if we take it fully into our hearts, a sense of utter wonderment!
+“For the Lord himself will descend from heaven with a cry of command … And the dead in Christ will rise first.
+Then we who are alive, who are left, will be caught up together with them in the clouds to meet the Lord in the air, and so we will always be with the Lord.” [v.16,17]